-If you’re not familiar with the Instant Pot, it’s an easy to use an electric pressure cooker.
+If you’re not familiar with the Instant Pot, it’s an easy-to-use electric pressure cooker.
 Learn more about the Instant Pot here (and see why it’s one of my favorite appliances).

 - Peel and chop potatoes.

-- Add to the Instant Pot with 1″ water.
+- Add to the Instant Pot with 1″ water or broth.

 More Mashed Potato Favorites

 - Traditional Mashed Potatoes – The best ever

 - Loaded Mashed Potato Cakes – perfect leftovers

 - Cauliflower Mashed Potatoes – keto favorite

 - Mashed Sweet Potatoes – sweet & creamy